Assistant Professor of Physical Education

 She has also served as the women’s basketball coach at Coker College and at the University of North Carolina at Pembroke.
 Before coming to Tusculum, she spent one season on the staff at NCAA Division I Elon University.
 In 1994 at Coker, she garnered Conference Carolinas (formerly Carolinas Conference) Coach of the Year honors.

-Byrd was an honor student throughout her academic career, beginning at Louisburg College, where she graduated with her Associates Degree of Arts in 1986.
+Dr. Byrd was an honor student throughout her academic career, beginning at Louisburg College, where she graduated with her Associates Degree of Arts in 1986.
 At Louisburg, she lettered in basketball and softball and was an All-Region catcher.
-She later earned her B.S. in Health and Physical Education in 1989 and her M.Ed. in 1990, both from East Carolina University.
+She later earned her B.S. in Health and Physical Education in 1989 and her M.Ed. in Physical Education Administration in 1990, both from East Carolina University.
 She has earned an Ed.D. in Education Leadership and Management from Capella University.

 Byrd is an avid runner and cyclist, having participated in several marathons and triathlons during her career.
 For the last five years, she has also been a college basketball official for the Ohio Valley Conference, Atlantic Sun Conference, South Atlantic Conference, Conference Carolinas, Appalachian Athletic Conference, Old Dominion Athletic Conference and the Mid-South Conference.